pavit14/Early-Prediction-of-Sepsis/README.md

 - iii) preprocess_zero_imput_norm
 - iv) preprocess_mean_input_norm

-We are using training_set_A as our training dataset and training_set_B is splitted into test and valid dataset.
+We are using training_set_A as our training dataset and training_set_B is splitted into test and valid dataset. <br>
-For preprocessing, we are doing following steps Converting .psv files into df
+For preprocessing, we are doing following steps: <br>
+- Converting .psv files into df
-For each patient file, there are many null values as every test is not getting conducted every hour.
+- For each patient file, there are many null values as every test is not getting conducted every hour.
 So, we are assuming that between 2 tests values are remaining same.
 So, we are using ffill to remove those nulls.
-We are adding the ID column for each patient identifcation.
+- We are adding the ID column for each patient identifcation.
-We are stacking the all patients' data one below the other and craeted a single dataframe for training, testing and valid each.
+- We are stacking the all patients' data one below the other and craeted a single dataframe for training, testing and valid each.
-However, there are some nulls remaining as there is no record before first record in each column for each patient comes in.
+- However, there are some nulls remaining as there is no record before first record in each column for each patient comes in.
 So, we are creating 2 types of dataframes, in one we are imputing nulls with zero and in other approach we are imputing it with mean value.
-At last, we are normalizing the data.
+- At last, we are normalizing the data.

 a) First run the below file:(This file includes the preprocessing functions) Early-Prediction-of-Sepsis/dags/src/pylab1.py

-b) Nevigate to 'Early-Prediction-of-Sepsis' using you rcommand line to run this file as this file uses current directory path .
+b) Navigate to 'Early-Prediction-of-Sepsis' using you rcommand line to run this file as this file uses current directory path .
 Run the below file to create .csv files to save created dataframes after preprocessing.
 Early-Prediction-of-Sepsis\dags\create_csv.py

-c) Now nevigate to dags directory using command line and initialize the database. docker compose up airflow-init
+c) Now navigate to dags directory using command line and initialize the database. docker compose up airflow-init

 d) Run the airflow: